Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 > }
 > ```

-When with bound value also allows for an inline property declaration of the form `when (val V = E) { ... }` inside the parentheses.
+When with bound value also allows for an in-place property declaration of the form `when (val V = E) { ... }` inside the parentheses.
 This declares a new property (see [declaration sections][Property declaration] for details) alongside the usual mechanics of the *when-expression*.
 The scope of this property is limited to the `when` expression, including both conditions and control structure bodies of the expression.
 As its form is limited to a simple "assignment-like" declaration with an initializer, this property does not allow getters, setters, delegation or destructuring.